11COM

 NZQA Info

-Commerce 1.3 - Demonstrate understanding of how interdependent financial relationships are affected by an event
+Commerce 1.3 - Demonstrate understanding of how entities with interdependent financial relationships are affected by an event

 Level: 1